Kali: In modern times

 An academic study of modern-day western Kali enthusiasts noted that, "as shown in the histories of all cross-cultural religious transplants, Kali devotionalism in the West must take on its own indigenous forms if it is to adapt to its new environment."
 Rachel Fell McDermott, Professor of Asian and Middle Eastern Cultures at Columbia University and author of several books on Kali, has noted the evolving views in the West regarding Kali and her worship.
-In 1998 McDermott wrote that:

-By 2003, she amended her previous view.
+In 1998 McDermott wrote that feminists and New Age spiritualists are drawn to Kali because they perceive her to be a symbol of repressed female power, sexuality, and healing but that this is a misinterpretation which stems from a lack of knowledge about Hindu religious tradition.
+By 2003, she amended this view stating that cross-cultural borrowing should be done thoughtfully and is natural due to religious globalization.
+She further stated that Kali enthusiasts since the early 1990s had sought to take on a more informed approach by incorporating more Indian perspective of her character than feminist and New Age interpretations.

+The emergence of Kali in the modern times as an image of significance for many women, both Hindu and non-Hindu, has been noteworthy.
+Since the late twentieth century, various feminist movements in the West have associated Kali with women's empowerment.
+New age religious and spiritual movements have found in the iconographic representations and mythological stories of Kali an inspiration for theological and sexual liberation.

 In Réunion

-In Réunion, a part of France in the Indian Ocean, veneration for Saint Expeditus (Saint Expédit) is very popular.
+In Réunion, an island territory of France in the Indian Ocean, veneration for Saint Expeditus (Saint Expédit) is very popular.
 The Malbars have Tamil ancestry but are, at least nominally, Catholics.

 The saint is identified with Kali.

+Comparative scholarship

+Scholar Marvin H. Pope in 1965 argues that the Hindu goddess Kali, who is first attested in the 7th century CE, shares some characteristics with some ancient Near Eastern goddesses, such as wearing a necklace of heads and a belt of severed hands like Anat, and drinking blood like the Egyptian goddess Sekhmet and that therefore that her character might have been influenced by them.